tokahuke/lopez/readme.md

 By now, Lopez only compiles on Rust Nightly.
 Unfortunately, we are waiting on the following features to be stabilized:
 * `move_ref_pattern`: https://github.com/rust-lang/rust/issues/68354

+Good news: stabilization is due in a few days!

 ## Features

 Let's brag a little!